 Graduate Certificate program information

-Undergraduate Minor: To declare a minor in Gerontology, please contact our Student Services Program representative: Arminka Zeljkovic at email@example.com or by phone at 801-581-8198.
-For more information on the undergraduate minor and required coursework visit this page.
+To declare a minor in Gerontology, please contact our Student Services Program representative, Arminka Zeljkovic, at firstname.lastname@example.org or by phone at 801-581-8198.
+For more information on the undergraduate minor and required coursework, visit this page.

 Examples of job opportunities available for graduates of the Gerontology Master of Science include: